apache/pekko-samples/pekko-sample-sharding-java/README.md

 # Cluster Sharding sample

-The KillrWeather sample illustrates how to use [Akka Cluster Sharding](https://pekko.apache.org/docs/pekko/current//java/typed/cluster-sharding.html) in Java, for the same sample in Scala see [Cluster Sharding Sample Scala](https://github.com/akka/akka-samples/tree/2.6/akka-sample-sharding-scala)
+The KillrWeather sample illustrates how to use [Apache Pekko Cluster Sharding](https://pekko.apache.org/docs/pekko/current//java/typed/cluster-sharding.html) in Java, for the same sample in Scala see [Cluster Sharding Sample Scala](https://github.com/akka/akka-samples/tree/2.6/akka-sample-sharding-scala)
-It also shows the basic usage of [Akka HTTP](https://doc.akka.io/docs/akka-http/current/index.html).
+It also shows the basic usage of [Apache Pekko HTTP](https://doc.akka.io/docs/akka-http/current/index.html).

 The sample consists of two applications, each a separate maven submodule:

- * *killrweather* - A distributed Akka cluster that shards weather stations, each keeping a set of recorded data points and allowing for local querying of the records.
+ * *killrweather* - A distributed Apache Pekko cluster that shards weather stations, each keeping a set of recorded data points and allowing for local querying of the records.
 The cluster app has a HTTP endpoint for recording and querying the data per weather station.